alisi1989/CLUES2-Companion/README.md

 UNR4 FIN EUR NA
 ```

-For more information please refer to the Relate manual:
+For more information, please refer to the **Relate** manual:
 `https://myersgroup.github.io/relate/input_data.html#Prepare`

-### SINGER pathway requirements
+### SINGER-based requirements

-For the SINGER-based approach, input preparation is simpler:
+For the SINGER-based approach, the required files are:

-- Only phased VCF and index files are required (e.g., `POP_chr2.vcf.gz` + `.tbi`)
+- Phased VCF and index files (e.g., `*_chr2.vcf.gz` + `*.tbi`)
-- The genomic interval of interest (chromosome, start and end bp) must be specified by the user
+- The genomic interval of interest (start position and end position in bp) must be specified by the user

-Unlike Relate, **SINGER does not require** ancestral FASTA sequences, pilot mask files, or Relate-formatted recombination maps.
+Unlike Relate, **SINGER** does not require ancestral FASTA sequences, pilot mask files, or recombination maps.
-Allele frequencies are calculated directly from the VCF genotypes (ALT allele frequency by default), and polarization is optional.

 ---